koolkdev/ManiacEditor/README.md

 * Layer reordering, creation, destruction and resizing (too big and the game will crash!); you can also edit some of the magic values assoicated with the layers too.
   * You'll need to fix-up any BGSwitch entities to account for anything you change though.
 * New export function to write each layer of a scene to its own file.
+* Data Directory switching.
+You can now switch parent Data directories without closing the application.
 * Extra crashes!
 Save often, backup well.
 * Non-descript Undo/Redo helpers that don't tell you much most of the time.